CLI install guide

 Disabling OEM unlocking

-OEM unlocking can be disabled again in the developer settings menu within the operating system after booting it up again.
+If you need to enable or disable OEM unlocking in the future, it can be done in the developer settings menu within the operating system.

 Verifying installation